 On 18th September 2021, Omanyala ran a 9.77 (+1.2 m/s) for his new personal best at the Absa Kip Keino Classic Continental Tour held in Nairobi, Kenya where he came in a close second place behind Trayvon Bromell of USA running the 2021 world-leading time of 9.76

 Ferdinand Omanyala has received several awards and prizes following his stunning performance.
 Most of the awards Omanyala has won are on local races.
 In addition to this, he has also won other races internationally though on the less popular races.
 His performance is expected to shoot as he focuses more on his own career.
 Some of the races he has won include the following;

 - The White City Games in Oulu where he came first with a time of 10.06 seconds

 - The Lahti Motonet Grand Prix where he came first with a time of 10.09 seconds

-- In the Tokyo 2020 Olympic, he had an amazing performance clocking a time of 10.01 seconds.
+- In the Tokyo 2020 Olympics, he had an amazing performance clocking a time of 10.01 seconds.

 Net Worth, Salary & Earnings of Ferdinand Omanyala in ’2022’